-In order to assess the human capacity of exploring the chemical space but also compare it to that of automated de novo methods, five benchmarks were selected from a recently published benchmark suite46 for de novo drug design.
+In order to assess the human capacity of exploring the chemical space but also compare it to that of automatic de novo methods, five benchmarks were selected from a recently published benchmark suite43 for de novo drug design.
 As explained in section 3.5, these benchmarks are based on five target molecules of five different complexity levels.
 For each of these complexity levels, one individual and one collective design experiment were planned, resulting in a total of 10 experiments.

-Nevertheless, using the target molecules of the five selected benchmarks with humans may bring to potential disputes.
+Nevertheless, using the published target molecules of the five selected benchmarks with humans may bring to potential disputes.
 First, participants of the experiments may be aware of such benchmarks and the target molecules used therein.
-Second, using exactly the same target molecule for one individual and one collective design experiment may be questionable, as participants of the first may be in contact with participants of the second and could reveal the identity of the target molecules ahead of time.
+Second, using exactly the same target molecule for one individual and one collective design experiment may be questionable, as participants of the first experiment may be in contact with participants of the second and could reveal the identity of the target molecules ahead of time.
 Third, as the target molecules of such benchmarks are approved drugs, they may be known by participants.
-If even just one of these three circumstances were to occur, it would bias the case study and its analysis.
-To avoid this possibility while ensuring the validity of the comparison with the benchmarks, 10 complexity-equivalent molecules were selected from ChEMBL database^{50-54} between compounds that didn't reach clinical phases.
-In this way, meaning selecting real (i.e. non-virtual) molecules typical of the biological active pre-clinical space, the necessity of choosing a pharmacology-relevant molecule was balanced with that of choosing a relatively unknown one.
+To overcome such problems while ensuring the validity of the comparison with the benchmarks, 10 complexity-equivalent molecules were selected from ChEMBL database^{48-52} between compounds that didn't reach clinical phases.
+In this way, meaning selecting real (i.e. non-virtual) molecules typical of the biologically active pre-clinical space, the necessity of choosing a pharmacology-relevant molecule was balanced with that of choosing a relatively unknown one.

 To ensure the complexity equivalence between the chosen molecules and those used in original benchmarks, the following parameters were set to be the same: number of heavy atoms, number of aliphatic and aromatic rings, molecular fingerprints cardinality (i.e. the number of bits with a non-zero count in the molecular fingerprints) and the number of molecular fingerprints (i.e. the sum of all the individual fingerprints count).
 In this way, both a size- and complexity-equivalence were warranted.
-Target molecule complexity level is defined on the basis of their fingerprints cardinality which is probably the best single parameter for such a purpose.
+Target molecule complexity level is defined on the basis of fingerprints cardinality.